ctablex/core/packages/ctablex-table/docs/HOW-IT-WORKS.md

 </DataTable>
 ```

-TableHeader provides IsHeaderContext.
-Column read IsHeaderContext and detects that it is rendering in the header, so it renders HeaderCell
+TableHeader provides IsHeaderContext (set to true).
+Column reads IsHeaderContext via useIsHeader() and detects that it is rendering in the header, so it renders HeaderCell

 ```tsx
 <DataTable data={products}>